inworld-ai/inworld-ndk/README.md

 #### Inworld NDK integration examples

-This repo contains **InworldNDKApp** a console application to demonstrate a basic integration.
+This repo contains **inworld-ndk-app** a console application to demonstrate a basic integration.
 Take our [**Unreal Engine SDK**](https://docs.inworld.ai/docs/tutorial-integrations/unreal-engine/) as more advanced and complicated example.